 I’ve been writing all my life and have had articles and short stories published in different magazines and anthologies, but it’s only in the past five years that I have started to write novels.

 It’s been a very interesting five years.
-I’ve learned so much through talking to others, attending book launches, from online forums and by, of course, reading books.
+I’ve learned so much through talking to others, from editors and agents, attending book launches, from online forums and by, of course, reading books.
 This has culminated by first getting a publishing deal with Kindle Press for my first two crime novels following a Kindle Scout campaign, and a deal with Elsewhen Press for my speculative fiction novel, then a two book deal with Corvus Atlantic.
 My debut psychological thriller, Perfect Ten, will be published in Spring 2018.

 I’m interested in the publishing industry and all its twists and turns, and I’m interested in writers and how they work.
 But I’m also interested in readers and how they perceive work.
 My deeper interests lie in how storytellers construct themselves and, given that everyone’s lives are constructed with stories, how people understand the concept of truth.